 Ingredients

-Onion: I like to top the livers with caramelized onions.
-The onions are wonderfully flavorful and they really enhance the livers.
+- Onion: I like to top the livers with sauteed onions.
+The onions are wonderfully flavorful and greatly enhance the livers.
 I would go as far as saying that if you don't have onions on hand, it's best not to make this dish at all.

-Fresh chicken livers: I much prefer them to beef liver.
-They are milder in taste, they have a nice soft texture, and they don't have the strong metallic taste typical to beef liver.
+- Fresh chicken livers: I prefer them to beef liver.
+They are milder in taste, have a nice soft texture, and don't have the strong metallic taste typical to beef liver.
 I usually buy them at Whole Foods.

 Instructions

-Prepare the livers.
-Pat them dry with paper towels, cut them in half, and trim and discard any visible fat or green parts.
+Pat the livers dry with paper towels, cut them in half, and trim and discard any visible fat or green parts.

-Cook the livers.
-In the same skillet, add the livers.
+Add the livers to the same skillet you cooked the onions in.
 Sprinkle them with salt and pepper.
 Cook them over medium heat until browned but still pink in the middle, 2-3 minutes per side.

-Serve.
-Divide the cooked livers between plates, top with the onions, and serve.
+Divide the cooked livers between plates, top them with the onions, and serve.

 That's unnecessary.
 It might be a good idea when cooking beef liver, which has a strong metallic taste.
-But chicken livers are very mild and do not need to be soaked prior to cooking.
+But chicken livers are mild and do not need to be soaked before cooking.

-Some recipes say you should, but I actually don't.
-As mentioned above, these livers have a truly mild taste, so I don't feel that they require any special preparation except for trimming visible fat and sinew and any green areas.
+No. As mentioned above, these livers have a mild taste, so I don't feel that they require any special preparation except for trimming visible fat and sinew and any green areas.

 (2) Cook it in plenty of tasty fat such as olive oil, butter, or ghee.